top of page

 1. Fall Protection

 Falls are among the leading causes of workplace injuries.
-Discuss fall hazards, the proper use of personal fall protection equipment (PFPE), ladder and scaffolding safety, and emergency response procedures.
+Discuss fall hazards, proper use of personal fall protection equipment (PFPE), ladder and scaffolding safety, and emergency response procedures.
 Encourage workers to share their experiences to reinforce the importance of fall prevention measures.

 2. Ladder Safety